 Entities represent the components on a system that we are interested in monitoring.
-We currently support three types of entities: Containers, Processes, and Files.
-As shown in Figure 1, Containers contain references to both Processes and Files, and the three are linked through object identifiers (more on this later).
+We currently support four types of entities: Pods, Containers, Processes, and Files.
+As shown in Figure 1, Containers contain references to both Pods, Processes and Files, and the four are linked through object identifiers (more on this later).

 Entity behaviors are modeled as events or flows.
 Events represent important individual behaviors of an entity that are broken out on their own due to their importance, their rarity, or because maintaining operation order is important.
 An example of an event would be a process clone or exec, or the deletion or renaming of a file.
 By contrast, a Flow represents an aggregation of multiple events that naturally fit together to describe a particular behavior.
 For example, we can model the network interactions of a process and a remote host as a bidirectional flow that is composed of several events, including connect, read, write, and close.
+SysFlow also model events generated by the Kubernetes controller.